-Finally, regarding intellectual property, to the best of our knowledge, the IND-CPA secure BIKE-1 and BIKE-2 are not covered by any patent.
-BIKE-3 is covered by a patent whose owners are willing to grant a non-exclusive license for the purpose of implementing the standard without compensation and under reasonable terms and conditions that are demonstrably free of any unfair discrimination, as denoted in the accompanying signed statements.
-We emphasize that BIKE-1 and BIKE-2 are not covered by the aforementioned patent, and that the BIKE team is willing to drop BIKE-3 if this ever becomes a disadvantage when comparing our suite with other proposals.
-The rationale above focused on the IND-CPA variants equally applies to the IND-CCA variants.
+Finally, regarding intellectual property, to the best of our knowledge, BIKE-1, BIKE-2, BIKE-1-CCA and BIKE-2-CCA are not covered by any patent.
+BIKE-3 and BIKE-3-CCA are covered by a patent whose owners are willing to grant a non-exclusive license for the purpose of implementing the standard without compensation and under reasonable terms and conditions that are demonstrably free of any unfair discrimination, as denoted in the accompanying signed statements.
+We emphasize that BIKE-1, BIKE-2, BIKE-1-CCA and BIKE-2-CCA are not covered by the aforementioned patent, and that the BIKE team is willing to drop BIKE-3 and BIKE-3-CCA if this ever becomes a disadvantage when comparing our suite with other proposals.